peterprins/liteAjax/README.md

 # liteAjax

-Lite Ajax
+A fast lightweight cross-platform JavaScript library to simplify the loading of JSON with Ajax.

-2k minified Ajax Javascript Library and Bonus Class for Modern Browsers to load JSON and/or any other file with AJAX no other library needed.
+The liteAjax Library is only 2k minified is easy to use and works with all Modern Browsers.
+Ajax Javascript Library and Bonus Class for Modern Browsers load JSON and/or any other file with AJAX no other library needed.

-LIBRARY SYNTAX
+# LIBRARY SYNTAX

 This command loads 'test.json' into an html element with the id of 'test' and does so after the document has loaded and is ready...